-- Scenes from the movie Fargo are included in this movie.
-They show a man sitting in his car, rifling through a case of money.
-He’s covered in blood from a wound on his neck.
-He’s shown later, still bloody, burying the case in the snow.
+- Scenes from the movie Fargo are shown in which a man sits in his car, covered in blood from an apparent wound on his neck as he rifles through a case of money.
+He is later shown, still bloody, burying the case in the snow.

-- Kumiko believes she sees the case of money frozen beneath a lake.
+- Kumiko believes she sees a case of money frozen beneath a lake.
 She begins to hack at the ice with a stick and later her hands.
-By the time she breaks through the surface and discovers that it’s only a large piece of wood, her hands are completely cut up and blood is all over the ice and water.
+By the time she breaks through the surface and discovers that it is only a large piece of wood, her hands are completely cut up and blood is all over the ice and water.

 - Kumiko’s boss asks her if she is a homosexual.

-- A local sheriff explains to Kumiko that a statue used to be anatomically correct, but someone shot off the statue’s privates with a 12-gauge shotgun.
+- A local sheriff explains to Kumiko that a statue used to be anatomically correct but that someone shot the privates off with a 12 gauge shotgun.

 Nudity and sexual activity

-Kumiko the Treasure Hunter has some mild sexual activity.
-For example, Kumiko kisses the sheriff after he says that he’ll help her.
-He pulls back and tells her that he has a wife and two children and that he’s only doing his job.
+- Kumiko kisses the sheriff after he says that he will help her.
+He pulls back and tells her that he has a wife and two kids and that he is only doing his job.
 Kumiko runs away.

 Ideas to discuss with your children

-Values in this movie that you could reinforce with your children include determination, dedication, persistence and the ability to believe in yourself despite everyone telling you that you’re wrong or that what you want is impossible.
+- Determination, dedication, persistence and the ability to believe in yourself despite everyone telling you that you are wrong or that what you want is impossible.

-- Dishonesty and lack of responsibility: Kumiko is often late for work and generally looks and acts as if she’s miserable and uninterested.
-She spits in the boss’s tea, puts his dry cleaning in a rubbish bin and uses the company credit card for her personal spending, yet no consequences are ever shown.
-She’s told only that work isn’t happy with her.
+- Dishonesty and lack of responsibility.
+Kumiko is often late for work and generally looks and acts as if both miserable and disinterested.
+She spits in the boss’s tea, puts his dry cleaning in a rubbish bin and uses the company credit card for her own personal needs, yet no consequences are ever shown.
+She is only told that work is not happy with her.

-- Survival in extreme conditions: Kumiko wanders alone in the wilderness during a Minnesota winter with nothing but a blanket over a jacket to protect her from the elements.
-She sleeps outside one night and awakens refreshed in the morning.
-This is both dangerous and unrealistic.
-In real life the more likely outcome would be death.
+- Wandering alone in the wilderness during a Minnesota winter with nothing but a blanket over a jacket to protect her from the elements is both dangerous and unrealistic.
+Kumiko sleeps outside one night and awakens refreshed in the morning yet in real life the more likely outcome would have been death.